dpnova/goldcoast-blockchain-meetup/Meetup_5/README.md

 ![remix_init](images/remix_init.png)

 3.5.
-Click on the Start to Compile button while MultiSigFactory is selected.
+Click on the Start to Compile button while MultiSigWalletWithDailyLimitFactory is selected.
 You should see a bunch of output below.
 These are just warnings - unless they are red.
 The contract has still be compiled.

 ![remix_compile_multisigfactory](images/remix_compile_multisigfactory.png)

 3.6.
-On the Run tab click the Deploy button while MultiSigFactory is selected.
+On the Run tab click the Deploy button while MultiSigWalletWithDailyLimitFactory is selected.
 This will trigger a confirmation in MetaMask, indicated by the small 1 that shows on the MetaMask icon.

 ![remix_deploy_multisigfactory](images/remix_deploy_multisigfactory.png)